 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
 This includes all necessary office visits; you pay a \$5 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the service area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$5 copay for a doctor's house call; you pay nothing for visits by nurses and health aides.
+Within the service area, house calls will be provided if, in the judgment of the Plan doctor, such care is necessary and appropriate; you pay a \$5 copay for a doctor's house call and nothing for home visits by nurses and health aides.

-The following services are included and are subject to the office visit copay unless stated other wise:
+The following services are included and are subject to the office visit copay unless stated otherwise:

-- · Preventive care, including well-baby care and periodic check-ups - · Routine immunizations and boosters - · Consultations by specialists - $\cdot$ Diagnostic procedures, such as laboratory tests and X-rays - · Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+- Preventive care, including well-baby care and periodic check-ups - Mammograms are covered as follows: for women age 35 through age 39, one mammogram during these five years; for women age 40 through 49, one mammogram every one or two years; for women age 50 through 64, one mammogram every year; and for women age 65 and above, one mammogram every two years.
+In addition to routine screening, mammograms are covered when prescribed by the doctor as medically necessary to diagnose or treat your illness. - · Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+Copays are waived for maternity care.
+The mother, at her option, may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a caesarean delivery.
+Inpatient stays will be extended if medically necessary.
 If enrollment in the Plan is terminated during pregnancy, benefits will not be provided after coverage under the Plan has ended.
-Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - · Voluntary sterilization and family planning services - · Diagnosis and treatment of diseases of the eye - $\cdot$ Allergy testing and treatment, including test and treatment materials (such as allergy serum) - · The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - · Cornea, heart, single and double lung, heart/lung, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support)

-for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma, epithelial ovarian cancer, wiskott-aldrich syndrome, severe combined immuno-deficiency syndrome, aplastic anemia, ewings sarcoma, and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Voluntary sterilization and family planning services - Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including test and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - Cornea, heart, single and double lung, heart/lung, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma, epithelial ovarian cancer, Wiskott-Aldrich syndrome, severe combined immunodeficiency syndrome, aplastic anemia, ewings sarcoma, and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
 Related medical and hospital expenses of the donor are covered.